Miss Rumphius: Plot

 After returning to America and settling in a cottage overlooking the water, Miss Rumphius—an older woman now—begins to wonder how she might accomplish the final task her grandfather told her she must do to "make the world more beautiful," but her back injury worsens and, for some time, it is unclear if she will be able to complete the task.
 As she rests and tries to recover, she reflects on how much she loves the lupines outside her bedroom window, and, after discovering a patch of them farther along the cliffs near her home, she realizes how she can accomplish her third and final goal.

-Miss Rumphius Scattering Lupine Seeds; illustrated by Barbara Cooney.

-She sends off for as many lupine seeds as she can acquire and begins scattering them all over her community—along cliffside roads, near buildings in town, along stone walls, and in hollows between hills.
-People who see her think she's crazy, but the following spring, it becomes clear she accomplished her goal; her community is bursting with colorful lupines growing everywhere and she has made the world more beautiful.
+She sends off for as many lupine seeds as she can acquire and scatters them all over her community.
+Her community members seeing this do not understand her actions and question her mental health, but the following spring, it becomes clear she accomplished her goal; her community is bursting with colorful lupines and she has made the world more beautiful.

 The story concludes with the young narrator (who we learn is also named Alice) telling readers that her great Aunt Alice is now very old—so old that local children drop by her home to see who they believe is the oldest woman in the world.
 She tells them stories of her faraway adventures.
 As in the beginning, the young Alice tells her she would like to see the world when she grows up and "come home to live by the sea."
 But just as Miss Rumphius' own grandfather did before her, the elder Alice reminds the younger of the third thing she must yet do—"something to make the world more beautiful."
 And, much like her great-aunt when she was her age, the young narrator admits that she does "not yet know what that can be."